Ishak Belfodil: Werder Bremen (loan)

 On 31 August 2017, the last day of the German summer transfer window, he joined Bundesliga side Werder Bremen on a one-year loan, reportedly for a loan fee of €600,000.
-Werder Bremen secured an option to sign him permanently, reportedly for a transfer fee of €6.5 million, with sporting director Frank Baumann stating it is in the "single-digit million" range.
+Werder Bremen secured an option to sign him permanently, reportedly for a transfer fee of €6.5 million, with sporting director Frank Baumann stating it was in the "single-digit million" range.

 Hoffenheim

-In May 2018, it was announced that Belfodil would join 1899 Hoffenheim for the 2018–19 season having signed a contract until 2022 with the club.
+In May 2018, it was announced that Belfodil would join TSG Hoffenheim for the 2018–19 season having signed a contract until 2022 with the club.
 The transfer fee paid to Standard Liège was reported as €5.5 million.

-On 9 February 2019 he scored back to back 2 goals in a stunning comeback against Dortmund in Bundesliga.
-Hoffenheim were lagging behind by 0-3, then he scored the first goal in 75 th and the equaliser in 87 th minute to complete the comeback.
+On 9 February 2019, he scored two goals in a comeback against Dortmund in Bundesliga.
+Hoffenheim were lagging behind by 3–0, then he scored the first goal in 75th and the equaliser in 87th minute to complete the comeback.

 Al-Gharafa

-On 21 August 2022, Belfodil signed a two-year contract with Al-Gharafa in Qatar.
+On 21 August 2022, Belfodil signed a two-year contract with Qatar Stars League side Al-Gharafa.

+Sabah

+On 13 September 2023, Azerbaijan Premier League club Sabah announced the signing of Belfodil on a two-year contract, with an option for a further year.